-Will Some Christians Be Sad in Heaven?
+Some Christians Will Be Sad In Heaven

-By David J. Stewart | April 2018
+By David J. Stewart

 Sermons on "rewards" by Dr. Jack Hyles...

-What would be the incentive to "lay up treasures in Heaven" (Matthew 6:19-20), as Jesus said, if every believer will receive the same rewards?
+What would be the incentive to "lay up for yourselves treasures in heaven" (Matthew 6:19-20), as Jesus said, if every believer will receive the same rewards?
 We can earn back lost rewards while still on earth.
 We cannot lose our position in Christ, nor the blessed presence of the Holy Spirit, nor our peace, nor our hope of a better life in Heaven, nor of all the unconditional promises of God.
 Some promises are conditional, like laying up treasures in Heaven.
 Certainly, the greatest treasures of all is eternal life, our family in Heaven and our blessed Lord Jesus Christ, which we can never lose.
 I don't claim to have all the answers.
-I am not quite sure how it all works, but by examining the Scriptures, I am convinced that some believers will be happier than others in Heaven.
+I am not quite sure how it all works, but by examining the Scriptures I am convinced that some believers will be happier than others in Heaven.

-—BATTLE OF THE AGES (MP3, Dr. Jack Hyles, “The King James Bible crowd is going to come out on top!”)
+“Now you say, 'Brother Hyles, you make an issue.'
+You dead sure better know I'll make an issue!”
+BATTLE OF THE AGES (MP3, Dr. Jack Hyles, “The King James Bible crowd is going to come out on top!”)

 Souls Are Dying!